Information Security Office

 4. What is managed encryption?

 Managed encryption provides centralized compliance reporting and key escrow.
+The encryption software communicates with a centralized server to provide information about the encrypted state of the computer, provides a copy of the key to it, and sends or receives configuration information.
 Centralized compliance reporting helps provide Executive Management and UT System some assurance that computing devices are encrypted and remain encrypted.

 5. What is key escrow?